 By 1879 the Supreme Court had upheld the Morrill Anti-Bigamy Act.
 Congress next moved to strip Mormons of the vote.
 The Edmunds Act 19 increased the penalties for bigamy, expanding the coverage of the law to include any case where a couple was determined to have been living together as man and wife.
-There would be no need to prove the marriage had been formally solemnized, proof Brigham Young retained as sacred Church records.
+There would be no need to prove the marriage had been formally solemnized, proof Brigham Young had protected as sacred Church records.
 This act of living together was termed co-habitation.
-During the weeks preceding passage of the act, the non-voting representative to Congress was denied his elected seat in Congress because he was a polygamist.
-20